sam-huckaby/history-and-religion-of-islam/week-1/notes.md

 - The Critical Approach
 - - how Islam is studied in the academy
 - - "There is no evidence for Muhammad, so Muhammad never existed probably" -example
-- - An example, Patricia Crony, argues that the bulk of Islamic history is debris of an obliterated past
+- - An example, Patricia Crone, argues that the bulk of Islamic history is debris of an obliterated past
 - - She argues that the real history of Muhammad is unreachable, and cannot be known
 - - This is a point worth noting because the foudnational sources we have about Muhammad and his life come from 200 years after his life
 - - (This is not including footnotes in history that briefly mention his name or an Arabian conquerer)